 Dosage information for omega-3 fatty acid supplements

-Once you pick an omega-3 supplement for your dog, the next question is how much you should give him or her.
+Once you pick an omega-3 supplement for your dog, the next question is how much omega-3 for dogs your pup needs.
 Unfortunately, that question doesn’t really have one set answer.
 Different conditions may require different amounts of EPA or DHA.

-It is best to consult your vet to get an exact dose recommendation for your dog.
+It is best to talk to your veterinarian to get an exact dose recommendation for your dog.
 Also, it’s important to note that it’s possible to overdose your dog on fish oil.
 So don’t go with a “if a little is good, more is better” approach.

-I can’t say enough about the benefits of omega-3 supplements.
-But I would be remiss not to mention the possible adverse effects too.
+I can’t say enough about the benefits of omega-3 supplements for dogs.
+But I would be remiss not to mention the possible side effects too.

 Overall, dogs typically tolerate omega-3 supplements well.
-However, adverse effects are possible, most of which tend to be more common at higher doses.
+However, side effects are possible, most of which tend to be more common at higher doses.
 Side effects include:

 - GI upset (i.e. vomiting or diarrhea)